flenniken/metar/readme.rst

 =================

-You can use the metar python module to read image file metadata using your python programs.
-It contains four public methods: get_version, key_name, read_metadata and read_metadata_json.
+You can use the metar python module to read image file metadata in your python programs.
+It contains four public methods: read_metadata_json, read_metadata, key_name, and get_version.

-See the follow link for more documentation on the methods:

-* `metar <docs/html/metar.html>`_ -- how to use the public procedures.

 In a python interactive session you can see the methods::